oreillymedia/distributed_denial_of_service_ddos/README.md

-Distributed Denial of Service (DDoS)
+Distributed Denial of Service: Practical Detection and Defense
 ==========

 This is the example code that accompanies *Distributed Denial of Service: Practical Detection and Defense* by Eric Chou and Rich Groves.